olliesmith1/smartflix/README.md

 ```
 * How to use

-Enter a movie name after 'movies/' in the url to add a movie to the database. (only one word movies allowed)
+Enter a movie name after 'movies/' in the url to add a movie to the database.

 Wait until 7am each day to see the database updated